 What Is It, Exactly?

-That seemingly endless inbox of unread emails.
+Burnout syndrome is that seemingly endless inbox of unread emails.
 That fifth cup of coffee before noon.
 Trying to balance your social life, mental health, a healthy lifestyle, your projects —

 Slow down.
 Take a breath.

 These are some of the overwhelming scenarios a person might experience when facing burnout.
 According to the World Health Organization (WHO), burnout is a syndrome associated with chronic workplace stress.
 It can happen when someone reaches their mental, emotional, and physical limits.